quote

 Do I have to sell my home at the end of my loan term?

-Many reverse mortgage holders find their families are happy to assist with this, keeping their home in the family.
+Many reverse mortgage holders find their families are happy to assist with final payouts, keeping their home in the family.
 There may be additional fees attached to paying out your reverse mortgage earlier.
 This information will be in your loan contract, and must be taken into account when you're doing your sums.

 What are the benefits of a reverse mortgage?